Here’s a piece of code I found recently running every half hour on a client site:

 create index aud_jpl on aud$(from_tz(ntimestamp#,'00:00') at time zone '00:00') * ERROR at line 1: ORA-01743: only pure functions can be indexed

 You can’t create an index to make any “query by timestamp” against the audit views efficient – from_tz() doesn’t meet the required restrictions on function-based indexes.
-So some of your existing code to access the audit trail (through the views) may simply stop working efficiently if you’re still waiting to upgrade.
-(Worse still: if you used to query aud$ directly, the timestamp# column is no longer populated, so your queries will work and return the wrong – always empty – results).
+So if you’re still waiting to upgrade some of your existing code to access the audit trail (through the views) may simply stop working efficiently when you do get to the new version.
+(Worse still: if you used to query aud$ directly, the timestamp# column is no longer populated so your queries will work but return the wrong – always empty – results).

 The change is part of the mechanism for handling multiple timezones.
 The audit record is stored with a “normalised” timestamp (i.e. UTC – or GMT as I prefer to call it) wherever it comes from so that the report can collect results converted to local time.
 If you’ve arranged your system so that everything operates in a single time zone then this is an enhancement you don’t need so you could simple change the definition of dba_audit_trail to omit the from_tz() call, and then create a function-based index (there are a couple of little complications with this approach thanks to Daylight Saving Time).

 The only other idea I’ve had is to make sure you run an archival process on a very regular basis that copies and deletes the data from the aud$ table so that the OEM query only has to scan a small table.
 Copying and deleting once per week, or even once per day, might be appropriate.
 If you do this, of course, you can massage the data as you make the copy so that is structured efficiently for any other reports you might want to run against the audit trail.